35th Paratroopers Brigade (Israel): Yom Kippur War (1973)

 The Yom Kippur War saw the paratroopers fighting in some of the most difficult battles of the war.
 In the Sinai, paratroopers assigned to armored units rescued the beleaguered 'Budapest' outpost and destroyed the Egyptian forces.
 Paratroopers armed with LAW missiles helped contain an Egyptian armored thrust.
 Paratroopers of Danny Matt's brigade crossed the canal, as the spearhead of General Sharon's divisions, and established a bridgehead.
 Others, attempting to break open a route for them, ran up against the massive "Chinese Farm" fortifications.

-For three days, paratroopers and armored corps of General Sharon's and General Adan's divisions made repeated attempts until they finally succeeded in breaking through and rescuing their comrades.
+For three days, paratroopers and armored corps of General Sharon's and General Adan's divisions made repeated attempts until they succeeded in breaking through and rescuing their comrades.
 During the bitter fighting, IDF soldiers ran over open ground to evacuate fallen comrades, and often fell victim to enemy fire in the process.
 The battles for the "Chinese Farm" prevented the Egyptians from closing in on the bridgehead and eventually succeeded in opening an access point to it.

 On the West Bank of the Suez Canal, paratroopers fought in the city of Suez and advanced upon the city of Ismailia.
 On the Syrian front, paratroopers captured the peaks of Mt.
 Hermon in a heliborne operation.
 Other troops conquered Quneitra in the Golan Heights and Tel Shams and acted as armored infantry in the thrust into Syrian territory.
 After the Yom Kippur War the paratroopers and other infantry units were placed under the command of a chief Paratroop and Infantry Officer.

 During an operation known as Operation Nightgown Sayeret Tzanhanim paratroopers were dropped off at a grassy opening near Kasr al-Hayr on the main Baghdad-Damascus Highway.
 They headed for a bridge where a brigade of Iraqi T-62 tanks was about to cross en route to the Golan Heights battlefield.
 The paratroopers attacked the Iraqi armor from the front causing a bottleneck.
 The Sayeret Tzanhanim paratroopers also attacked the trapped brigade from the rear with machine gun fire and RPGs destroying the brigade.

 The paratroopers then placed explosive charges underneath the bridge full of destroyed Iraqi tanks destroying the bridge.
 This prevented crucial Iraqi reinforcements from ever reaching the Golan Heights front destroying an Iraqi tank brigade in the process.
 Operation Nightgown was one of the smallest Israeli special operations ever mounted and also one of the most important.
 Approximately a dozen paratroopers destroyed the Iraqi tank brigade.